mb-group/ai_journal_club/_build/html/_sources/content/ai_pi_book/part4/part4_protein_language_models.md

 - **Multi-scale representations**: Explicitly modeling interactions at different scales

 These hybrid approaches combine the flexibility of data-driven learning with the interpretability and reliability of physics-based modeling.

+### Substructure-Aware Models

+[Magneton](https://arxiv.org/pdf/2512.18114) represents a paradigm shift in how PLMs learn protein biology.
+Rather than treating proteins as simple sequences of amino acids, Magneton teaches models to recognize functional "building blocks"—domains, active sites, and other conserved substructures.
+By fine-tuning on these biologically meaningful units, the framework enables models to:

+- Capture functional organization at the domain and motif level
+- Better understand relationships between sequence patterns and biological function
+- Achieve significant accuracy gains in enzyme classification and functional annotation

+This approach bridges the gap between sequence-level and function-level understanding, demonstrating that teaching models to think in terms of biological substructures—not just amino acids—unlocks deeper functional insights.

 ## What This Means for Protein Scientists